jawadelyousfi17/libft-unit-test/readme.md

 # Testing Script

-This Node.js script is designed to running tests, checking for required files, compiling C code,
+This Node.js script is designed to run tests, check for required files, and compile C code.

 ## Table of Contents